microsoft/foldingdiff/README.md

 ## Evaluating designability of generated backbones

 One way to evaluate the quality of generated backbones is via their "designability".
 This refers to whether or not we can design an amino acid chain that will fold into the designed backbone.
-To evaluate this, we use the [ESM inverse folding model](https://github.com/facebookresearch/esm) to generate residues that are predicted to fold into our generated backbone, and use [OmegaFold](https://github.com/HeliXonProtein/OmegaFold) to check whether that generated sequence actually does fold into a structure comparable to our backbone.
-(While prior backbone design works have used AlphaFold for their designability evaluations, this was previously done without providing AlphaFold with MSA information; OmegaFold is designed from the ground up to use sequence only, and is therefore better suited for this use case.)
+To evaluate this, we use an inverse folding model to generate amino acid sequences that are predicted to fold into our generated backbone, and check whether those generated sequences actually fold into a structure comparable to our backbone.

-### Inverse folding with ESM
+### Inverse folding

+Inverse folding is the task of predicting a sequence of amino acids that will produce a given protein backbone structure.
+We evaluated two different methods for this step, ProteinMPNN and ESM-IF1; we find ProteinMPNN to be significantly more performant.
+In our analyses, we generate 8 different amino caid sequences for each of FoldingDiff's generated structures.

+#### ESM-IF1

-We use a different conda environment for this step; see <https://colab.research.google.com/github/facebookresearch/esm/blob/main/examples/inverse_folding/notebook.ipynb> for setup details.
-We found that the following command works on our machines:
+We use a different conda environment for [ESM-IF1](https://proceedings.mlr.press/v162/hsu22a.html); see this [Jupyter notebook](https://colab.research.google.com/github/facebookresearch/esm/blob/main/examples/inverse_folding/notebook.ipynb) for setup details.
+We found that the following series of commands works on our machines:

 ```bash
 mamba create -n inverse python=3.9 pytorch cudatoolkit pyg -c pytorch -c conda-forge -c pyg